fvilers/Elmah.Contrib.Mvc/README.md

 Usage
 -----
-Use the `	` to decorate your actions, controllers, or configuration. it will try to use error signaling from [ELMAH](https://code.google.com/p/elmah/) first, which involves the fully configured pipeline like logging, mailing, filtering and what have you.
+Use the `ElmahHandleErrorAttribute` to decorate your actions, controllers, or configuration. it will try to use error signaling from [ELMAH](https://code.google.com/p/elmah/) first, which involves the fully configured pipeline like logging, mailing, filtering and what have you.
 Failing that, it attempts to see whether the error should be filtered.
 If not, the error is simply logged.
 This implementation does not handle mail notifications.
 If the exception can be signaled then a mail will be sent if configured to do so.

 More information